 We use a two-stage least squares (2SLS) RD model to estimate the returns to enrolling in UERJ:

 $Y_{ip}$ is an outcome for individual $i$ who applied to UERJ in application pool $p$.
 Application pools are defined by a program, cohort, and admission track.
 The endogenous treatment variable, $E_{ip}$, is an indicator that equals one if the applicant enrolled in the UERJ program and cohort that they applied to.
-We instrument for UERJ enrollment with $D_{ip}$, which is an indicator for having an admission score above the final cutoff for application pool $p$.
+We instrument for UERJ enrollment with an indicator for an admission score above the final cutoff for application pool $p$, $D_{ip}$.

-We use a local linear specification to estimate returns for applicants on the margin of admission.
-Equations \eqref{rd_rf}--\eqref{rd_iv} include an interaction between $D_{ip}$ and the running variable, $x_{ip}$, which is individual $i$'s admission score in application pool $p$.
-We normalize $x_{ip}$ to equal zero for the last admitted student, and so that it has SD one in the population of all applicants to a given program/cohort.
-Our regressions include the subset of applicants whose admission scores are within $h^Y$ standard deviations of the admission threshold.
-Our benchmark results use the \citet{calonico2014} bandwidth computed separately for each outcome $Y$; Appendix Tables \ref{tab:rd_bw_1}--\ref{tab:rd_bw_3} show that our main results are robust to different bandwidths.
-We include fixed effects for each application pool, $\gamma_p$, and we cluster standard errors at the individual level, as some individuals in our sample applied to UERJ more than once.
+We use a local linear specification to estimate returns for applicants on the admission margin.
+We include fixed effects for each application pool, $\gamma_p$, and an interaction between $D_{ip}$ and the running variable, $x_{ip}$, which is individual $i$'s admission score in application pool $p$.
+We normalize $x_{ip}$ so that it equals zero for the last admitted student and has SD one in the population of all applicants in a program/cohort.
+Our regression samples include only applicants whose admission scores are within $h^Y$ standard deviations of the admission threshold.
+Our benchmark results use the \citet{calonico2014} bandwidth computed separately for each outcome $Y$; Appendix Tables A4--A6 show that our main results are robust to different bandwidths.
+We cluster standard errors at the individual level, as some individuals apply to UERJ more than once.

-We estimate equations \eqref{rd_rf}--\eqref{rd_iv} separately for three groups: applicants in the pre-AA cohorts (1995--2001), general track applicants in the post-AA cohorts (2004--2011), and affirmative action applicants (pooled across the Black and public school tracks to increase power).
-The estimates for affirmative action applicants shed light on the direct effects of UERJ's policy on its targeted beneficiaries.
-The estimates for pre-AA and post-AA general applicants provide suggestive evidence on how the policy changed the returns to attending UERJ for untargeted students, but this evidence is not conclusive because the policy also implicitly raised the location of the admission thresholds in the general applicant pools.
+We estimate equations \eqref{rd_rf}--\eqref{rd_iv} separately for three groups: pre-AA applicants (1995--2001), post-AA general track applicants (2004--2011), and affirmative action applicants.
+We pool across the Black and public school tracks to increase power.
+The estimates for affirmative action applicants show how UERJ's policy affected its targeted beneficiaries.
+The estimates for pre- and post-AA general applicants provide evidence on how the policy changed untargeted students' returns to attending UERJ.
+However, this evidence is not conclusive because the policy also implicitly raised admission thresholds in the general track.